The Best Careers for the Physically Disabled

 The careers below have been arranged alphabetically within four general categories: any type of physical disability; hearing impairment; vision impairment; and mobility impairment.

-All statistics are taken from the BLS as of 2010, unless otherwise indicated.
+All statistics are taken from the Bureau of Labor Statistics, unless otherwise indicated.

 Any Type of Phsyical Disability